 Premier Wall’s government can point to a remarkable list of achievements, including:

-Prior to his career in politics, Premier Wall was active in his local business community and was involved in service work spanning local events, economic development and health care recruitment.
+Premier Wall was first elected to the Saskatchewan Legislature in 1999, representing the constituency of Swift Current.
+Prior to entering elected politics, he was active in his local business community and involved in service work spanning local events, economic development and health care recruitment.

 One of his earliest forays into politics was in the late 1980's as a founding member and western co-chair of the Alliance for the Future of Young Canadians.
 This was an organization dedicated to promoting free trade.

-Brad Wall was born and raised in Swift Current, which is in Saskatchewan’s southwest.
-He still lives there with his wife, Tami, as well as two of their three children: Colter and Faith.
-Their daughter Megan is enrolled at the University of Saskatchewan.
+Premier Wall was born and raised in Swift Current, which is in Saskatchewan’s southwest.
+He still lives there with his wife, Tami, their daughter Faith and their dog Zeke.
+Their other children - daughter Megan and son Colter - are enrolled at the University of Saskatchewan.

-He received his post secondary education at the University of Saskatchewan where he earned an Honours degree in Public Administration.
+Premier Wall received his post secondary education at the University of Saskatchewan, where he earned an Honours degree in Public Administration.

 “Brad Wall's subtle touch might be the very thing that has turned the Sask.
 Party into the formidable political machine it is…”

 - Mandryk, Murray.
 The Regina Leader-Post, December 6, 2011.

 “Wall is a moderate and a pragmatist, but he will bring his own Saskatchewan swagger to the federal scene.
 He has already shown his wicked sense of humour before national opinion leaders in Ottawa….he presides over a province that is bringing back its young, poaching workers from other provinces, has the country’s lowest unemployment rate, fast-flowing revenue and a balanced budget.”